Clemapfel/jluna/docs/installation.md

 target_include_directories(${JLUNA_DIR} ${<julia include directory>})
 ```

-Where `<julia package>` is the package containing the julia C-API and `<julia include directory>` is the folder containing `julia.h`.
+Where `<julia package>` is the library/package containing the julia C-API and `<julia include directory>` is the folder containing `julia.h`.

-The shared library location is usually
+The shared julia library location is usually
 + `${JULIA_BINDIR}/../lib`

 while the julia include directory is usually